 Assessment of the degree to which council services are cost-efficient.
 Lower cost suggests greater commitment towards providing cost-efficient statutory planning services.

-Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 Indicator 2c (Page 36)
+Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 specific costs - identify costs which are specific to each activity such as staff,